Stephen-Seo/seodisparate.com_comments_backend/README.txt

 base_url=https://example.com/comment_api

+"allowed_url" can be specified multiple times and is only used to ensure that the "blog_url" passed to "{BASE_URL}/do_comment?..." starts with one of "allowed_url".

-Note that "allowed_bid" in the config can be specified multiple times for each possible "blog_id".
+"allowed_bid" in the config can be specified multiple times for each possible "blog_id".
 This is a whitelist.
 If a comment is submitted to a blog_id that isn't one of these, then it will be rejected.

+"admin" can also be specified multiple times, and should be set to the "github login" of users to be admins.
+Admins can delete anyone's comment.

 ================================================================================